dlightsolution/friday_code_challenge/README.md

 Python and pandas to manipulate the address strings.<br>
 Google and ChatGPT as mentors.
 ## How to Run?
+1. pip install -r requirements.txt
-1. Clone or download.
+2. Clone or download.
-2. Run python main.py.
+3. Run python main.py.

 This will let you test one address at a time.
 ## How to test multiple addresses?